atick-faisal/label-studio/docs/source/guide/install_enterprise_k8s.md

       redisSslKeyFileSecretKey: "client.key"
 ```

-4. Install or upgrade Label Studio Enterprise using Helm.
+4. Install or upgrade Annotation Hub Enterprise using Helm.

-## Use Helm to install Label Studio Enterprise on your Kubernetes cluster
+## Use Helm to install Annotation Hub Enterprise on your Kubernetes cluster

-Use Helm to install Label Studio Enterprise on your Kubernetes cluster.
+Use Helm to install Annotation Hub Enterprise on your Kubernetes cluster.
 Provide your custom resource definitions YAML file.
-Specify any environment variables that you need to set for your Label Studio Enterprise installation using the `--set` argument with the `helm install` command.
+Specify any environment variables that you need to set for your Annotation Hub Enterprise installation using the `--set` argument with the `helm install` command.

 !!! note
     If you are deploying to a production environment, you should set the `SSRF_PROTECTION_ENABLED: true` environment variable.
-See [Secure Label Studio](security#Enable-SSRF-protection-for-production-environments).
+See [Secure Annotation Hub](security#Enable-SSRF-protection-for-production-environments).

 From the command line, run the following:
 ```shell